vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 soaking and cooking, it was ready a little before 6:30 PM, so I had my dinner then.

+I went to sleep around 11:30 PM.

+### 2023-07-16

+I was semi-awake around 8:23 AM, but decided to continue to sleep in.
+I finally got up around 10 AM, feeling well-rested.
+I did not wake up with an urgent need for a bowel movement; however, a few minutes after waking up, I did feel like passing a bowel movement.

+My bowel movement was not quite as watery as in the past few days, though still not quite as solid as it used to be before the onset of these issues.

 ### Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin